Textualize/textual/docs/guide/workers.md

 If you were to run this app, you should see weather information update as you type.
 But you may find that the input is not as responsive as usual, with a noticeable delay between pressing a key and seeing it echoed in screen.
-This is because we are making a request to the weather API within a message handler, and the app will not be able to process the next key until the request has completed (which may be anything from a few hundred milliseconds to several seconds later).
+This is because we are making a request to the weather API within a message handler, and the app will not be able to process other messages until the request has completed (which may be anything from a few hundred milliseconds to several seconds later).

 To resolve this we can use the [run_worker][textual.dom.DOMNode.run_worker] method which runs the `update_weather` coroutine (`async def` function) in the background.
 Here's the code: